steffenfritz/FileTrove/README.md

    ```
    The default (`build-all`) is recommended for archival and digital preservation work, where legacy software from older systems is commonly encountered.

+   > **Note:** Building from source requires significant temporary disk space (~190 GB for modern, ~350 GB for all) because the NSRL RDS SQLite databases are large.
+Run `task nsrl:clean` afterwards to reclaim the space.
+If you cloned with Git LFS, `db/nsrl.bloom` is already present and no build is needed.

 4. **You're ready.**

 ### YARA-X